-For you or your family, these changes could mean lowered taxes, a new tax bracket and/or different deduction limits.
-Read through the highlights of the tax reform below, and make an appointment with a Professional Tax Preparation Associate to start your tax return.
+The 2018 tax reform had many impacts.
+For you and your family, these changes could mean lowered taxes, a new tax bracket, and/or different deduction limits.
+Read through the highlights of the tax reform below, and make an appointment with a Tax Professional to start your tax return.

 A major change under the Tax Cuts & Jobs Act is the elimination of personal and dependent exemptions.
 Previously, the taxpayer, spouse, and any qualified dependents on the return received an exemption amount of $4,050 per person, which was used to reduce taxable income.
 Now, the standard deduction based on the filing status of the taxpayer has increased significantly.
 Therefore, fewer individuals will itemize deductions than previously.